mblayman/mattlayman.com/content/understand-django/2021-01-06-serving-static-files.md

 in place
 to produce the files.
 For instance,
-modern JavaScript apps often have complex processes using JavaScript build tools like {{< extlink "https://webpack.js.org/" "webpack" >}}
+modern JavaScript apps often
+use complex build tools
+like {{< extlink "https://webpack.js.org/" "webpack" >}}
 to build the final JavaScript files that are served